erikdengerud/TCN/README.md

 This dataset has samples length T  and width 2.
 The first channel is random samples from a uniform[0,1] distribution.
 The second channel has two entries of 1 and the rest is zero.
 The Challenge is to add the two entries in the random channel where the zero one channel is one.
 This is the label of the sample.

 ### The Electricity Dataset
 This dataset consists of time series of hourly electricity consumption of 370 houses <https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014>.
+Data are from the DeepGLO paper and can be downloaded usin the download_data.sh script in the data folder.